 We are a leading marine specialty contractor serving the heavy civil marine infrastructure market.
-We provide a broad range of marine construction services on, over and under the water along the Gulf Coast, the Atlantic Seaboard, the West Coast, Canada, and in the Caribbean Basin.
+We provide a broad range of marine construction services on, over and under the water along the Gulf Coast, the Atlantic Seaboard, the West Coast, Alaska, Canada, as well as the Caribbean Basin, the Middle East and Australia.
 Our customers are federal, state and municipal governments as well as private commercial and industrial enterprises.